This programme is suited to anyone wishing to deepen their knowledge of accounting and finance with a view to entering a career in either field.

 - Fudan University School of Economics in China

-The opportunity to study with Fudan is specific to MSc Economics, MSc Economics & Econometrics and MSc Financial Economics programmes.
+The opportunity to study with Fudan is specific to MSc Economics, MSc Economics & Econometrics, MSc Money, Banking and Finance and MSc Financial Economics programmes.

 This programme is available for study 12 months full-time over three terms and is University-based throughout this time.
 The taught components of the programme are delivered in the first two terms, leaving the third term and most of the summer to research, write and submit your dissertation.
 The programme in its entirety runs from September to September.